-The Regulations say that where an employee has been continuously employed on successive fixed-term contracts for four years or more (from 10th July 2002), he/she should automatically receive permanent status, unless:
+The regulations say that where an employee has been continuously employed on successive fixed-term contracts for four years or more (from 10th July 2002), he/she should automatically receive permanent status.

-- Your Employer can change the time limit (from 4 years) if they have a ‘workforce’ or ‘collective’ agreement in place to do this, but you should be made aware of this agreement.
+Your Employer can change the time limit (from four years) if they have a ‘workforce’ or ‘collective’ agreement in place to do this, but you should be made aware of this agreement.

-When you have 4 years continuous service you can ask your employer for a written statement confirming that you are now a permanent employee and are no longer employed on a Fixed Term Contract.
-If your employer fails to give you this statement (when you have requested it) or gives you a statement of reasons why you must remain on a FTC that you don’t agree with, you can state a grievance and possibly make a claim to an Employment Tribunal.
-For more information on continuous service read our new Guide here.
+When you have four years of continuous service, you can ask your employer for a written statement confirming that you’re now a permanent employee and are no longer employed on a Fixed Term Contract.
+If your employer fails to give you this statement (when you’ve requested it) or gives you a statement of reasons why you must remain on a FTC that you don’t agree with, you can state a grievance and possibly make a claim to an Employment Tribunal.
+For more information on continuous service, read our guide here.

-The expiry of a FTC is a ‘dismissal’ in law and all employees have a right not to be unfairly dismissed.
-Employers must follow a fair procedure to ensure that there is a fair dismissal – if they do not an employee who has at least one year’s continuous service (or two years continuous service if they started their employment on or after 6th April 2012) may be able to make a claim for unfair dismissal at an Employment Tribunal.
+The expiry of a FTC is a ‘dismissal’ in law, and all employees have a right not to be unfairly dismissed.
+Employers must follow a fair procedure to ensure that there is a fair dismissal – if they don’t, an employee who has at least two years continuous service may be able to make a claim for unfair dismissal at an Employment Tribunal.

 In many cases where a FTC expires, the reason for dismissal will be redundancy (as the requirement for the employee to do the work has ceased or diminished and there is a reduction in the number of employees).
 Therefore the employer must follow a fair redundancy procedure which includes:

-If the employee has at least 2 years continuous service, he/she will be entitled to a statutory redundancy payment.
-Until 2002 employees on fixed-term contracts could legally be asked to sign a ‘redundancy waiver’, whereby if their contract lasted for 2 years or longer they would waive their right to a statutory redundancy payment on termination of their contract – this is no longer allowed (unless the waiver was signed before 1st October 2002 and the contract has not been renewed or extended since this date, which at this stage is highly unlikely).
+If the employee has at least two years continuous service, he/she will be entitled to a statutory redundancy payment.
+Until 2002, employees on fixed-term contracts could legally be asked to sign a ‘redundancy waiver’, whereby if their contract lasted for two years or longer, they would waive their right to a statutory redundancy payment on termination of their contract – this is no longer allowed (unless the waiver was signed before 1st October 2002 and the contract has not been renewed or extended since this date, which at this stage is highly unlikely).

 Other reasons to legitimately end a Fixed Term Contract is for capability, conduct or SOSR (some other substantial reason).
 SOSR is often used if the fixed term contract was given to cover for maternity or sick leave and the permanent employee returns and the person on the fixed-term contract is no longer needed.
 However, appropriate procedures need to be followed including consultation with the individual and looking for alternative jobs.